Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/CloudDirect.md

 ## Ethnicity Options

+### Example values

-You may use any of the HL7 Ethnicity codes listed here: http://terminology.hl7.org/CodeSystem/v3-Ethnicity
+You may use any of the HL7 Ethnicity codes listed on <a href="http://terminology.hl7.org/CodeSystem/v3-Ethnicity">Hl7 Coding: Ethnicity</a>

 Specify the Code portion only when populating the Ethnicity field.